 So far we have talked about various types of monitoring solutions which allow you to be notified if a service is down, present error logs for diagnosing problems, and show you useful charts about your system’s performance.
 But how about the scenario where there is no error in your system, the services are all up and running, but you are getting indications that the performance of your application in certain areas is not as you had hoped.
 That’s where the final piece of the monitoring puzzle comes in, tracing.

 Tracing allows you to see a complete picture of the lifecycle of a single PHP Laravel request from start to finish.
 Enabling you to see how much memory is being used at each layer of the request, and exactly where time is being spent.
 These traces can then be aggregated together to form part of a high-level metric which allows you to view the performance and health of individual endpoints in your system.
 This powerful snapshot of an application's performance over time is the job of an Application Performance Monitoring tool, or APM, such as Scout.

 PHP developers rejoice!
-It’s no longer just the Ruby, Python and Elixir developers who get to have all the fun, you too will soon be able to use your favourite Application Performance Monitoring (APM) tool, Scout, to monitor your PHP and Laravel applications!
+It’s no longer just the Ruby, Python and Elixir developers who get to have all the fun, you too can now use your favourite Application Performance Monitoring (APM) tool, Scout, to monitor your PHP and Laravel applications!
 (Click on Doggo for some free swag!)